payros/super-gomoku/README.md

 # tic-tac-toe and gomoku
 Web-based UI for Gomoku and Tic-Tac-Toe, implemented in Haskell.

+When Completed, this project will let users:

-Will allow Gomoku and Tic-Tac-Toe to be played in three modes:
+* Play Gomoku and Tic-Tac-Toe in three modes:

   * Human X Human
   * Human X Bot
   * Bot X Bot

-Will also allow the user to define the board dimensions and number of aligned pieces needed to win.
+* Define the board dimensions and number of aligned pieces needed to win.

 # How to build: